 Section 5.
-The President and Vice Presidents shall not be eligible for immediate re-election to their respective offices.
-A member at large or an ex officio member of the Council shall not be eligible for immediate election (or re-election) as a member at large of the Council.
+The president and vice-presidents shall not be eligible for immediate re-election to their respective offices.
+A member-at-large or an ex-officio member of the Council shall not be eligible for immediate election (or re-election) as a member-at-large of the Council.

 Section 6.
-If the President of the Society die or resign while a President Elect is in office, the President Elect shall serve as President for the remainder of the year and thereafter shall serve his regular two-year term.
-If the President of the Society die or resign when no President Elect is in office, the Council, with the approval of the Board of Trustees, shall designate one of the Vice Presidents to serve as President for the balance of the regular presidential term.
-If the President Elect of the Society die or resign before becoming President, his office shall remain vacant until the next regular election of a President Elect, and the Society shall, at the next Annual Meeting, elect a President for a two-year term.
-If the Ex-president die or resign before the expiration of his term of office, the Council, with the approval of the Board of Trustees, shall designate a former President of the Society to serve as Ex-president during the remainder of the regular term of the Ex-presidency.
-Such vacancies as may occur at any time in the group consisting of the Vice Presidents, the Secretary, the Associate Secretaries, the Treasurer, and the members of the Publications Committees shall be filled by the Council with the approval of the Board of Trustees.
-If a member of a Publications Committee takes temporary leave from his duties, that Committee shall nominate a substitute for consideration by the Council.
+If the president of the Society die or resign while a president-elect is in office, the president-elect shall serve as president for the remainder of the year and thereafter shall serve his regular two-year term.
+If the president of the Society die or resign when no presidentelect is in office, the Council, with the approval of the Board of Trustees, shall designate one of the vice-presidents to serve as president for the balance of the regular presidential term.
+If the president-elect of the Society die or resign before becoming president, his office shall remain vacant until the next regular election of a president-elect, and the Society shall, at the next annual meeting, elect a president for a two-year term.
+If the ex-president die or resign before expiration of his term of office, the Council, with the approval of the Board of Trustees, shall designate a former president of the Society to serve as ex-president during the remainder of the regular term of the ex-presidency.
+Such vacancies as may occur at any time in the group consisting of the vice-presidents, the secretary, the associate secretaries, the treasurer, the associate treasurer, and the members of the publications and communications committees shall be filled by the Council with the approval of the Board of Trustees.
+If a member of a publications or communications committee take temporary leave from his duties, that committee shall nominate a substitute for consideration by the Council.
 The Council shall then elect a substitute.
 The Council shall fill from its own membership any vacancy in the elected membership of the Executive Committee.

 Section 7.
-If any Trustee die or resign during his tenure of office, the vacancy thus created shall be filled for his unexpired term by the Board of Trustees.
+If any elected trustee die or resign during his tenure of office, the vacancy thus created shall be filled for his unexpired term by the Board of Trustees.

 Section 8.
-If any member at large of the Council die or resign more than one year before the expiration of his term, the vacancy for the unexpired term shall be filled by the Society at the next Annual Meeting.
+If any member-at-large of the Council die or resign more than one year before the expiration of his term, the vacancy for the unexpired term shall be filled by the Society at the next annual meeting.

 Section 9.
-In case any officer dies or declines to serve between the time of election and the time at which he was to assume office, the vacancy shall be filled in the same manner as if he had served one day of his term.
+In case any officer die or decline to serve between the time of election and the time at which he was to assume office, the vacancy shall be filled in the same manner as if he had served one day of his term.